Jumio/mobile-sdk-ios/docs/integration_faq.md

 ## Language Localization
 Our SDK supports localization for different languages and cultures.
 All label texts and button titles can be changed and localized using the `Localizable-<YOUR_PRODUCT>.strings` file.
 Just adapt the values to your required language, add it to your app or framework project and mark it as Localizable.

 This way, when upgrading our SDK to a newer version your localization file won't be overwritten.
 Make sure, that the content of this localization file is up to date after an SDK update.
+If you're having issues with Localization, please refer to our [Known Issues](known_issues.md#language-localization-issues)

 __Note:__ If using CocoaPods, the original file is located under `/Pods/JumioMobileSDK`.

 Currently, the following languages are automatically supported for your convenience: [supported languages](../README.md#language-localization)

 Runtime language changes *within* the SDK or separate language support (meaning the SDK language differs from the overall device languages) is not possible.

+### iProov String Keys
+Please note that as of 3.8.0. the following keys have been added to the SDK:

+* `"IProov_IntroFlash"`
+* `"IProov_IntroLa"`
+* `"IProov_PromptLivenessAlignFace"`
+* `"IProov_PromptLivenessNoTarget"`
+* `"IProov_PromptLivenessScanCompleted"`
+* `"IProov_PromptTooClose"`
+* `"IProov_PromptTooFar"`

+Make sure your `podfile` is up to date and that new pod versions are installed properly so your `Localizable` files include new strings.
+If string keys are showing during your workflow instead of actual strings, this most likely hasn't been the case.
+For more information, please refer to our [Changelog](changelog.md) and [Transition Guide](transition-guide_id-verification-fastfill.md#3.8.0).

 ### Accessibility
 Our SDK supports accessibility features.
 Visually impaired users can enable __VoiceOver__ or increase __text size__ on their device.
 VoiceOver uses separate values in the localization file, which can be customized.